sanand0/tools-in-data-science-public/visualizing-network-data-with-kumu.md

 - **Understanding Kumu**: What Kumu is and its primary function as a tool to **visualize complex relationships within data**.
 You'll learn that it's applicable beyond social analysis to **any scenario involving relationships between entities**.
 - **Social Network Analysis**: How Kumu facilitates **social network analysis**, helping to understand how different people and communities are connected, and identifying common interests.
-- **Data Preparation for Kumu**: The process of preparing raw data, specifically **IMDB actor data for Indian movies**, to be uploaded to Kumu.
+- **Data Preparation for Kumu**: The process of preparing raw data, specifically **IMDb actor data for Indian movies**, to be uploaded to Kumu.
 This includes filtering for only movies and Indian movies.
 - **Creating Actor Networks**: How to construct an **actor collaboration matrix** where each element denotes the number of movies two actors have acted in together.
 This involves a method using **matrix multiplication** of a movie-actor matrix with its transpose.
 - **Optimizing Sparse Matrices**: Understanding that actor collaboration matrices are often **sparse (contain many zero entries)** and how to make computations fast and memory-efficient using the **compressed sparse row (CSR) format** from the `scipy` library in Python.
 - **Preparing Data for Kumu Upload**: How to convert the processed matrix data into the "from node to node" format, along with the **strength of the connection** (number of shared movies), which is required for Kumu.